vinhtrann/jekyllresume/README.md

   #### Build the static site using jekyll
    11. Enter the following command into the command line
+       - This will generate the static web pages
    ```
    bundle exec jekyll build
    ```